de1chk1nd/F5k8sCalicoLab/docs/source/PreWork.rst

     tea                   2/2     2            2           159d
     tea-2                 2/2     2            2           158d

-You should see several "coffe", "tea" and "f5-hello-worl deplyoments"
+You should see several "coffe", "tea" and "f5-hello-world deployments"

 Check Services